 What is the process for getting an uncontested divorce in Las Vegas?

-Getting a divorce in Nevada is supposed to be super easy.
+Getting a divorce is supposed to be super easy.

 However, many clients find the process difficult and overwhelming.